Retirees Should Invest In A Fixed Indexed Annuity

 - Guaranteed Income for Life! (with a Guaranteed Income Rider).

-I am always asked, “if this is such a great place for me to put my money, why haven’t I heard of it?” or Fisher Investments says, “I hate annuities, and you should too!”
+I am always asked, “if this is such a great place for me to put my money, why haven’t I heard of it?” or others say, “I hate annuities, and you should too!”
 The response is easy, “where would you hear about such an investment?”
 Does Wall Street make its money from charging investment fees on stocks and bonds?
 Nope!
 A financial advisor that can only offer managed money?
 NO!
 A CPA?
 I do not think so.
 They are not licensed to provide advice on these investments.
 The most crucial point is to look at the facts and determine what investment best suits your needs.
 But in most cases, a Fixed Indexed Annuity must comprise at least a portion of a retiree/pre-retirees portfolio.
 The current interest rate environment can replace the bond segment of a portfolio for guaranteed income.

 In the past, people could live on social security and interest on their savings because rates of return were higher.
 The current interest rate on the 10-year treasury is under 1%, and most fixed/guaranteed rates are similar.
 These rates mean you will have to invade the principal.
 This would prove catastrophic for retirees.
 The FED has also indicated they will not raise rates until at least 2023, so rates are not going up anytime soon.